zi-hui/tp/docs/DeveloperGuide.md

    1. Prerequisites: The chore list save file should not be empty.
    1. Expected: Previously stored chore data can be seen using `listchore all` command.

+1. Load expenditure data into Kitchen Helper.
+   1. Prerequisites: The expenditure save file should not be empty.
+   1. Expected: Previously stored expenditure data of the week can be seen using `displayexpenditure` command.

 If any of the save files are empty, the user can choose to populate the files with their own user commands or alternatively, use any of the test cases below:

 1. `addrecipe /n Chicken Salad /i Chicken Breast:2:meat, Lettuce:4:vegetable`